feliciamade/Senpai-Says/README.md

-# Senpai-Says
-⭐ A modern web application inspired by Rotten Tomatoes, dedicated to community-driven reviews and ratings of anime and manga.
-Built for a web development class, "Senpai Says" aims to provide a vibrant platform for fans to discover new series, share their opinions, and engage with popular titles.
+# 💖 Senpai Says 💖

+✨ *Your cozy corner for all things anime & manga reviews!* ✨

+A modern web application inspired by Rotten Tomatoes...

+## Project Status

+**In Progress:** Currently focusing on core backend API development and frontend UI implementation.

+## Copyright

+© 2025 Bruce, Carlos, Felicia, Markell.
+All Rights Reserved.